Participate whether you have a scientific background or not!

-Join us at the Douglas Center to record the birds that stop at the center's feeders.
-You don't have to be an expert birder; guides and reference material will be provided so you can identify birds.
-You can watch from inside for a true "birding" experience, or you can identify them from pictures taken with our birdfeeder camera, allowing you to get a better look at the birds before they fly away!
-This is an indoor activity and is available year-round.
-Call or email us to get started!
+Join us at the Douglas Center to record the birds that stop at the center's feeder—birding expertise not required!
+Field guides and reference materials will be provided to help you identify birds.
+You can watch from inside for a true birding experience, or you can identify them from pictures taken with our bird feeder camera, allowing you to get a better look at the birds before they fly away.
+This is a great way to get in touch with nature and learn how to identify birds.